Dog-Friendly Perth, WA: Visiting Perth with a Dog

 If you’re after a five-star stay in Perth with your pup, make a booking with QT Perth.
 Their Pup Yeah! packages includes a pet-friendly room with your pup’s own bed and a dog-friendly mini bar.
 Note there’s a limit of one dog per room, with a maximum weight of 20kg, and an additional cleaning fee is charged.

-Five Quest Apartment Hotels across Perth are pet-friendly, including their East Perth, Fremantle, Innaloo, Joondalup, and Midland locations.
+Three Quest Apartment Hotels across Perth are pet-friendly, including their East Perth, Fremantle and Joondalup locations.
 Each hotel offers up a variety of self-contained apartments, ranging in size from studios up to three-bedroom apartments, ideal for families.
 Enquire directly about pet-friendly rooms.

 Generally a small fee plus a refundable deposit is charged, but in return your dog will be provided with a bed, food and water bowls, toys and treats.
 Rules such as the number of pets permitted vary from property to property.